BienLuky/Rectified-SpaAttn/README.md

 ## 🔥 News
+- [2025/12] Rectified SpaAttn is extended to CogVideoX1.5, achieving a 3× acceleration.
 - [2025/11] Rectified SpaAttn is open-sourced!
 HunyuanVideo, Wan2.1, and Flux.1-dev can be accelerated by 4-9×.

 ## 📖 Overview